weburnit/php-oop/README.md

   - calculate best month with most ateroids (not a month in a year)
   - with a hazardous parameter
   - format JSON

-8. Provide link to your own github project

 ## Additional Instructions

-- For this repository
 - After your done, provide us the link to your repository
 - Leave comments where you were not sure how to properly proceed.
 - Implementation without README will be automatically rejected